danpaul/frontend_development_course/STUDY_GUIDE.md

 ### React Native (weeks 5 - 7)

 During weeks 5 - 7, you will receive lectures and work on a final React Native project.
-You will be assessed on the React Native project at after week 7.
+You will be assessed on the React Native project after week 7.

 ## Weekly Schedule